Update #1

 Maintenance - gathering savings for regular maintenance costs and new issues that might arise.

-There are several frequently asked questions that we want to address as we open this campaign to raise $250,000 for the Sanctuary Fund in 2 short months!
+There are several frequently asked questions that we want to address:

 What about the Parish House?
 We will continue to use the Parish House for most of our staff offices and as an additional space for ministry events and gatherings.
 We have a really favorable rate on the monthly rent for it through a memorial trust and it is in an incredibly strategic location near downtown and the UGA Campus.